-All versions are fast, although the 3.0-litre V6 diesel engine is the pick of the range, giving the XF effortless performance while returning decent fuel economy.
-It's just as smooth and quiet as the petrol models in the range, too.
-The 2.2-litre four-cylinder diesel engine is also very impressive, and is capable of returning 55mpg.
+All versions are fast, although the 197bhp 2.2-litre diesel is the pick of the range, giving the XF good performance while returning decent fuel economy.
+It's almost as smooth and quiet as the petrol model in the range, too.
+The 3.0-litre diesel engine is also very impressive but it is thirstier on fuel.
 The XF compares well to the Mercedes E-Class and Audi A6, although the latest BMW 5 Series continues to set the benchmarks for large executive cars.